joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/12/29/nyregion/princeton-student-death-suicide-misrach-ewunetie.html?searchResultPosition=3

 **Tax Credits for Electric Vehicles Are About to Get Confusing**\
 `Foreign-made cars no longer qualify.
-Tesla and G.M. are eligible again.
+Tesla and G.M. should become eligible again.
 But officials are still working on the fine print.`\
 https://nytimes.com/2022/12/29/business/electric-vehicles-tax-credit.html?searchResultPosition=4

 **10 New Books Coming in January**\